Skip to content

 # Standard preparation steps

-credtools munge ancestry_files.json munged/
+credtools munge population_config.txt munged/

-credtools chunk munged/ chunked/
+credtools chunk munged/sumstat_info_updated.txt chunked/

 # Meta-analysis with quality control

-credtools meta prepared/final_loci_list.txt meta/
+credtools meta chunked/loci_list.txt meta/

 credtools qc meta/meta_all/loci_list.txt qc/